 Different Types of Oats Recipes

 Here are some of our favorite oat recipes that we think you’ll enjoy.
 Again, we use several of these recipes in our simple and delicious Whole Life Meal Plan.
-Check out our Healthy Oatmeal Breakfast Recipes article for even more ideas from the To Taste dietitians and our dietitian friends!
+Check out our Healthy Oatmeal Breakfast Recipes and Healthy Homemade Cereal articles for even more ideas from the To Taste dietitians and our dietitian friends!

 Oat Groats, Steel Cut Oats, and Scottish Oats